Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/slurm.rst

 The most likely reasons and how to fix it:

 - You forgot to run the ``python train.py`` command with ``srun``:
-  Please have a look at the SLURM template script above which includes the ``srun`` at the botton of the script.
+  Please have a look at the SLURM template script above, which includes the ``srun`` at the bottom of the script.

-- The number of nodes or number of devices per node is configured incorrectly:
+- The number of nodes or the number of devices per node is misconfigured:
-  There are two parametres in the SLURM submission script that determine how many processes will run your training, the ``#SBATCH --nodes=X`` setting and ``#SBATCH --ntasks-per-node=Y`` settings.
+  Two parameters in the SLURM submission script determine how many processes will run your training, the ``#SBATCH --nodes=X`` setting and ``#SBATCH --ntasks-per-node=Y`` settings.
   The numbers there need to match what is configured in Fabric in the code: ``Fabric(num_nodes=X, devices=Y)``.
   If you change the numbers, update them in BOTH places.